MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-phi-3.md

 It is a good practice to start with a low number of instances and scale up as needed.
 You can monitor the cost of the compute instance in the Azure portal.

-## Sample Notebook
+## Sample notebook

 You can use this [sample notebook](https://github.com/Azure/azureml-examples/blob/main/sdk/python/jobs/finetuning/standalone/chat-completion/chat_completion_with_model_as_service.ipynb)  to create a standalone fine-tuning job to enhance a model's ability to summarize dialogues between two people using the Samsum dataset.
 The training data utilized is the ultrachat_200k dataset, which is divided into four splits suitable for supervised fine-tuning (sft) and generation ranking (gen).
-The notebook employs the available Azure AI models for the chat-completion task (If you would like to use a different model than whats used in the notebook, you can replace the model name).
+The notebook employs the available Azure AI models for the chat-completion task (If you would like to use a different model than what's used in the notebook, you can replace the model name).
 The notebook includes setting up prerequisites, selecting a model to fine-tune, creating training and validation datasets, configuring and submitting the fine-tuning job, and finally, creating a serverless deployment using the fine-tuned model for sample inference.

 ## Related content